-Please note: if you have mobility issues and without additional support you wouldn't be able to attend a Say Owt event, please get in touch and we can arrange to put funding towards a taxi or other transportation.
-Please email firstname.lastname@example.org for more information.
+Please note: if finances are a barrier, or you require additional support to attend a Say Owt event, please get in touch and we can offer complimentary and discounted tickets, or arrange funding towards access.
+Please email email@example.com for more information.

 SAY OWT SCRATCH CLUB York Explore 1-3pm 20th January Free!
 If you are working on a new poem, or want to polish off an old one, this is the perfect event for you.
 In a friendly and constructive environment, share you piece for feedback, advice and get support from your peers.
 Hosted by the Say Owt team.

 SAY OWT SLAM #21 Featuring Jemima Foxtrot and Ciarán Hodgers 15th February 2019 City Screen Basement 7.30pm £6 advance (from City Screen Box Office), £7 on the door.